StemVibrations/RandomFields/docs/index.rst

 * Matern
 * Linear (not for conditioned random fields)

 Additional functoinalities are used to generate conditioned random fields.
-See :doc:`theory` for details.

 Tutorials